-Feeder is an application for creating, editing and publishing RSS feeds on OS X. Whether it's a podcast or news feed for your site, Feeder makes it easy.
+Feeder is for creating, editing and publishing RSS feeds on OS X. Whether it's a podcast or news feed for your site, Feeder makes it easy.

 New in Feeder 3

 Feeder 3 gets a brand new look with thumbnails and previews in the list, Markdown editing and autosaved drafts.
 Feeder’s library can work safely with cloud storage services, and feeds can be shared with others in a self-contained format that preserves all the settings.
 A new Share extension makes it easy to add links from other apps.
 There are many other new features and improvements too, like a global link search and replace, Quick Look previews for enclosure uploads, improved HTML editing and more.